Central Catchment Nature Reserve

 It is one of the four gazetted nature reserves in Singapore.
 The other three are the Labrador Nature Reserve which was gazetted since 1 January 2002, Sungei Buloh Wetland Reserve and Bukit Timah Nature Reserve.
 All four nature reserves along with the parks are protected under the Parks & Trees Act 2005.

 The nature reserve acts as a catchment area for the surrounding reservoirs.
-The country's main reservoirs – MacRitchie, Upper Seletar, Upper Peirce and Lower Peirce are located within the reserve.
+The country's main reservoirs–MacRitchie, Upper Seletar, Upper Peirce and Lower Peirce–are located within the reserve.

 Most forests in the CCNR were cleared for logging and cultivation unlike Bukit Timah Nature Reserve, which remain relatively undisturbed.
 The CCNR now consists of a mixture of young and mature secondary forests with virgin primary forest surrounding the reservoirs.

 Attractions

 Bordering MacRitchie reservoir are remnants of rubber plantations from the 19th century.
 Walkways and boardwalks in the reserve, which range from 3 to 11 kilometres long, allow visitors to enjoy a closer feel to nature.
 The reserve is also visited by hikers and trekkers due to its terrain and scenery.
 A hike can lead to the nearby Bukit Timah Nature Reserve.
+The park has been designated with the code 9V-0008 by the international Parks On The Air award program, and so is regularly 'activated' by Amateur Radio operators using portable equipment.